 What are the associated symptoms and signs with Hepatitis C?

-The timeframe for acute stage is within the first six months from start of the disease.
-In the chronic stage, that is after six months from start of infection and onwards, occurrence of liver scarring known as fibrosis can be noticed, and if not treated, proceeds to a more advanced level with a condition known as liver cirrhosis.
+The timeframe for the acute stage is within the first six months from the start of the disease.
+In the chronic stage, that is after six months from the start of an infection and onwards, the occurrence of liver scarring known as fibrosis can be noticed, and if not treated, proceeds to a more advanced level with a condition known as liver cirrhosis.

 Upon beginning of cirrhosis, distinguishable symptoms would then be gradually displayed by the patient, including alteration in skin color appearance to a yellowish one because of the collected bilirubin level in the blood medically named jaundice; malaise, irritation, diminished appetite or anorexia, tiredness and bruising because of lowered level of clotting aspects are considerably noticed too.

 What are the risk factors linked to Hepatitis C?